 "Understand what?"

-"It's the Wysrund."
 As if she understood everything that meant, every different thing.
 A decade in the desert, and she was still lost, still a stranger to Wysrundi ways.
-A headstrong, headlands girl from the Mouth of the World, Sethe had set out on the Pilgrim Road.
+A headstrong, headlands girl from the Mouth of the World, Sethe had set out on the Pilgrim Road and lost her way.
 Seeking the City of God she discovered the legendary Country of the Dead, instead.
 That it existed was a revelation.
 That its people lived without sacraments, without grace was another.
 That they kept company with ghosts had stunned her most of all.

-"The Wysrund," Malick said, "where myth was the truth that has survived.
+"The Wysrund," Malick said, "where myth is the truth that has survived.
 Because of them," he added.
 "Because of the ghosts."
-Ah, she almost believed him, but for this place, this hard and haunted, daimon riddled place.
-Almost.

 "I thought--."
 She sighed and shook her head.
-"I thought, too, it would be grand," she said.
-"Grand as Kerhune Tor."
+"I thought it would be grand," she said.

 "Ah."